recraftrelic/recraft-react-native-shopping-app/README.md

 Steps to Run the Project in Development Mode
 =======
-Use the Below Commands to Clone the project and enter inside the Directory After that Install the Dependencies.
+Use the below commands to clone the project and enter inside the directory After that install the dependencies.
 ```
 git clone git@github.com:recraftrelic/recraft-react-native-base-app-seed.git
 cd recraft-react-native-base-app-seed.git